 The supposedly neutral Snopes goes on to quote an opinion editorial piece from Scientific American, for the proposition that:

 “When Black people are killed by police, their character and even their anatomy is turned into justification for their killer’s exoneration.
-It’s a well-honed tactic.”
+It’s the well-honed tactic.”

 “The weaponization of medical language emboldened white supremacy with the authority of the white coat.
 How will we stop it from happening again?”